 Where to Start?

-If you’re making some dietary changes and wanting some additional support, the Hormone Balance Nutritionals Fibroid Kit is a great place to start.
+If you’re making some dietary changes and wanting some additional support, the Wellena Fibroid Kit is a great place to start.
 This is especially true if you think you’re dealing with estrogen dominance and are worried about fibroids, or if you know you have fibroids.

 This kit has a trio of supplements that help support healthy estrogen metabolism to help balance your hormones and get out of estrogen dominance.

 The kit includes Brocco Power, DIM, and Fibro Support.
 The Fibro Support contains two potent proteolytic enzyme blends: Nattozimes® and Serrazimes®.
 According to research, these two enzymes have the same clot-preventing and dissolving function as enzyme products containing Nattokinase and Serrapeptidase.
 As a result, this product helps the body dissolve tissue that grows where it isn’t supposed to — like in Fibroids and Endometriosis.

 Zhou, Jue and Qu, Fan.
 Treating Gynaecological Disorders with Traditional Chinese Medicine: A Review.
 African Journal of Traditional Complementary and Alternative Medicine.
 July 3, 2009.

 U.S. Department of Health & Human Services.
 Uterine Fibroids.
 Office on Women’s Health.
 April 1, 2019.

 The American College of Obstetricians and Gynecologists.
 Uterine Fibroids.
 Women’s Health Care Physicians.
 December, 2018.

 Eltoukhi, Heba M et al. The health disparities of uterine fibroid tumors for African American women: a public health issue.
 American journal of obstetrics and gynecology.
 March, 2014.